Business

 Ketogenic Diet Compatibility

 Net carbohydrate calculation proves critical for keto compatibility.
 Since fiber doesn't impact blood glucose or insulin levels, it's subtracted from total carbohydrates.
 A prepared meal listing 18 grams total carbohydrates but 8 grams fiber delivers only 10 grams net carbs—acceptable for most ketogenic approaches.
-However, sugar alcohols require more nuanced calculation, as some (erythritol) have minimal impact while others (maltitol) significantly affect blood sugar.
+However, sugar alcohols require more nuanced calculation, as some (erythritol) minimally impact blood sugar while others (maltitol) significantly affect it.

 Protein sources should be whole-food based rather than relying on isolated protein powders or heavily processed meat products.
 Quality keto prepared meals feature grass-fed beef, pasture-raised poultry, wild-caught fish, or organic eggs as primary proteins.
 These provide not just protein but also beneficial nutrients like omega-3 fatty acids, conjugated linoleic acid (CLA), and fat-soluble vitamins that support overall health during ketogenic eating.